 Federal agencies (BLM and USFS) manage their respective lands, and regulations only need to be met for construction taking place on federal land.
 In Oregon, there are several BLM parcels along the Klamath River in the J.C.
 Boyle Proposed Action area.
 These parcels are managed as part of the SCOFMP.
-Fire-related restrictions on these parcels follow the industrial operations requirements and restrictions that correspond to four adjective classes of the Industrial Fire Precautionary Levels (IFPL) (T. Wilkie, Assistant Fire Management Officer, BLM Lakeview District, pers. comm., 2020.06.10).
+Fire-related restrictions on these parcels follow the industrial operations requirements and restrictions that correspond to four adjective classes of the Industrial Fire Precautionary Levels (IFPL) (T. Wilkie, Assistant Fire Management Officer, BLM Lakeview District, pers. comm.,2020.06.10).
 In California, a few BLM parcels are located near the Copco Proposed Action footprint.
 In the California locations, BLM generally defers to restrictions corresponding to the Predicted (or Designated) Activity Levels (PALs) set by the USFS Klamath National Forest and relies on CalFire for direct protection responsibilities (L. Brodhead, BLM Redding, pers. comm., 2017.08.29).
-For logging operations on BLM land in California, contractual fire prevention and suppression measures vary between projects but must typically conform to general CalFire and USFS regulations and the input from a BLM Authorized Agent assigned to the contract (L. Brodhead, BLM Redding, pers. comm., 2017.08.29).
+For logging operations on BLM land in California to general CalFire and USFS regulations and the input from a BLM Authorized Agent assigned to the contract (L. Brodhead, BLM Redding, pers. comm., 2017.08.29).
 The USFS owns land that is near Copco Lake but outside of the Proposed Action footprint.
 Therefore, the FMP does not address specific USFS fire prevention and suppression requirements outlined in the Code of Federal Regulations (CFR) or the United States Code (USC) (e.g., 16 USC 551, 36 CFR